cosminaserbanica/CI-MS2-GuessTheCountry/README.md

 ### Design

 #### Colour Scheme
-The main colours used throughout the website are a shade of kaki for the background, a dark gray for the nav bar, the footer and the modals and purple for the buttons.
+The main colours used throughout the website are a shade of khaki for the background, a dark gray for the nav bar, the footer and the modals and purple for the buttons.
 White font has been used throughout the application to meet contrast standards.

 ![](assets/images/colors.PNG)